MiamiOH-CSE274/03_Queue_Lab/README.md

 Everything but front should be kept.
 Stacks add to the front so having a variable for front is not needed.

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
 The whole idea of circular arrays was confusing at first.
-I think it should be covered in the begging as it seems like the key to the whole lab.
+I think it should be covered in the beggining as it seems like the key to the whole lab.

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?
 : is used in C++ to mean the same thing as extends.
 ArrayQueue : Queue would be the way to write it in C++.